 All businesses face challenges, but nonprofits often struggle with different obstacles compared to their for-profit counterparts.
 Among the most pressing challenges facing nonprofits today are a lack of resources, creation of a sustainable business model, and donor retention.

 When resources are tight, nonprofits can have a hard time finding the funds to cover health benefits for their employees—especially if they limit their options to group health insurance.
-This is where a health reimbursement plan can help.
+This is where a health reimbursement arrangement (HRA) can help.

 Small Nonprofits Are Less Likely to Offer Health Benefits

 We know that limited resources make it harder for nonprofits of all sizes to provide health benefits to their employees, but smaller nonprofits in particular have struggled in the face of rising premium costs.